RamanGodun/State-symmetric-blueprint-mono-repo/packages/core/lib/di_container_cubit/docs/Get_it  DI_container.md

 Provide a **modular**, **scalable**, and **testable** way to manage dependencies using `GetIt`, aligned with **Clean Architecture**, **SOLID**, and **Global Scoping** principles.
-This guide ensures compatibility with Bloc, Cubit, and Provider patterns.
+This guide ensures compatibility with Bloc, cubit, and Provider patterns.

 ---